 I think your questions deserve something like three posts worth of answers, but here is the gist.

 Traditional.
-There is a lot of traditional publishing space between the Big Five (Hachette Book Group, HarperCollins, Macmillan Publishers, Penguin Random House, and Simon & Schuster, where having an agent is a must) and self-publishing.
-Medium and small publishers, often specializing in specific genres, will also typically take both agented and unagented submissions.
+There is a vast traditional-publishing space between the Big Five (Hachette Book Group, HarperCollins, Macmillan Publishers, Penguin Random House, and Simon & Schuster; here, having an agent is a must) and self-publishing.
+Medium and small publishers, often focused on specific genres, typically take both agented and unagented submissions.
 Some medium-sized publishers are highly reputable and coveted (e.g., Kensington) and some small ones have excellent taste and put out amazing, award-winning stuff (e.g., Bluemoose).
-My two novels and two novellas were published by a small genre publisher.
-The downside is that they don’t do much promotion; the upside is that it’s still traditional (so somebody other than me thinks my stuff is worth putting money into), so they provide professional cover art, editing, etc. People who self-publish either have a big audience already, or are willing to grow it by frequently putting out books (much more frequently than I can, given the demands on my time) and relentlessly working ads and social media in ways that I have neither time nor inclination for, and for which I would be too old, ugly, and boring even if I were willing to put my likeness out there, which I’m not.
+My two novels and two novellas were published by a small genre publisher; my short-story collection is coming out with a very different small publisher.
+The downside of working with small presses is that they don’t have much of a budged for promotion; the upside is that it’s still traditional publishing (i.e., somebody other than me thinks my work is worth putting money into), so they provide professional cover art, editing, etc. People who self-publish either have a large audience already, or are willing to grow it by putting out new books frequently (much more frequently than I can, given the demands on my time) and by relentlessly working ads and social media in ways that I have neither the time nor the inclination for, and for which I would be too old, ugly, and boring even if I were willing to put my likeness out there, which I’m not.

 As for children’s lit, you could perhaps try querying a few agents, see if you get any bites or at least some feedback.
 Near as I can tell, children’s lit and nonfiction are ridiculously hard to get into, but neither is a genre I have deep knowledge of.
 QueryTracker (https://querytracker.net/) is your friend; most agents receive queries through there.
 More on what agents want can be found here: https://manuscriptwishlist.com/find-agentseditors/agent-list/.
 There are a lot (A LOT) of resources online on writing a compelling query once your manuscript is ready.
 For example, BookEnds Literary Agency runs a YouTube channel with good advice on querying. https://www.youtube.com/@BookEndsLiterary

-Remember, I’m not even a native speaker, so I didn’t even have that one college class.
-So you’re leaps and bounds ahead of me already.
+Remember, I’m not a native speaker, so I didn’t even have that one college class.
+You’re already leaps and bounds ahead of me.

-More on all this later.
-Till then, here are a couple of great quotes:
+For inspiration, here are a couple of great quotes.

 Leave a comment